Davidatlarge/Rrra/README.md

 ================
 David Kaiser

-how come sampling time only comes in at results_ra()? why use half life of 224Ra when correcting for 228Th decay ingrowth? pass the standard efficiencies from summarise_efficiency() to internal calculate_efficiency() in process_ra() add warning if midpoint cannot be calculated due to missing or wrong times

 ## intro

 R toolbox for processing of Radium data from RaDeCC.

-## read data from machine output file
+## read data from RaDeCC output file

 `read_ra()` returns a list with all the content of the file.
 The detector names that should be part of the file name can be supplied as